MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-portal.md

 # Portal Management app

-The Portal Management app allows you perform advanced configuration actions on your portal.
+The Portal Management app lets you do advanced configuration actions on your portal.
 The app is available after the database on Common Data Service is created successfully.

 To open the Portal Management app, go to the **Your apps** section on the Power Apps home page, locate the Portal Management app, and select it.